SeaQL/seaql.github.io/SeaORM/blog/2021-09-12-a-quick-tour.md

 [more on SeaQuery]()

+## Testable

-Finally, to write unit tests, you can use our mock interface
+To write unit tests, you can use our mock interface:

 ```rust